MayaPosch/NymphCast/README.md

 ### **Server Platforms** ###

-The server targets SBCs, but like the client (and SDK) should work on any platform that supports a C++17 toolchain and is supported by the LibPoco dependency:
+The server should work on any platform that supports a C++17 toolchain and is supported by the LibPoco dependency.

-* **Desktop/Server:** Windows, Linux, macOS, Solaris, HP-UX, AIX
-* **Embedded/Mobile:** Windows Embedded CE, Embedded Linux (uClibc or glibc), iOS, Android, QNX, VxWorks

-The server relies on the FFmpeg and SDL2 libraries, which are supported on a wide variety of platforms, with Linux, MacOS and Windows being the primary platforms.
+For audio and video playback, the server relies on the FFmpeg and SDL2 libraries, which are supported on a wide variety of platforms, with Linux, MacOS and Windows being the primary platforms.

-### **Limitations** ###
+### **Client Platforms** ###

-The server is assumed to have 100 MB heap space free for caching.
+For the Qt-based NymphCast Player, a target platform needs to support LibPoco and have a C++ compiler which supports C++17 (&lt;filesystem&gt; header supported) or better, along with Qt5 support.

+For the CLI-based NymphCast Client, only LibPoco and and C++17 support are required.

 <a id="id-rs"></a>
 ## Repository Structure ##

-The repository currently contains the NymphCast server, NymphCast Player client sources.
-Some developer tools are also provided but are of no concern for the first-time user.
+The repository currently contains the NymphCast server, client SDK and NymphCast Player client sources.

 	/
 	|- player 	(the NymphCast demonstration client)